percona/pmm/source/platform/stt.rst

 Where to see the results of checks
 ********************************************************************************

-On your PMM home page, the :guilabel:`Failed security checks` dashboard shows a count of the number of failed checks.
+On your PMM home page, the *Failed security checks* dashboard shows a count of the number of failed checks.

 .. figure:: /.res/graphics/png/pmm.failed-checks.png

    Failed Checks summary dashboard

-More details can be seen by opening the :guilabel:`Failed Checks` dashboard using :menuselection:`PMM --> PMM Database Checks`.
+More details can be seen by opening the *Failed Checks* dashboard using *PMM > PMM Database Checks*.

 .. figure:: /.res/graphics/png/pmm.database-checks.failed-checks.png